nvaccess/nvda/projectDocs/issues/triage.md

 Often they have conversation spanning years.
 Summarising this information and opening a new issue filling out the issue template would be extremely useful in triaging these issues.

-NV Access migrated tickets from our old issue tracker ('Trac') into Github issues.
+NV Access migrated tickets from our old issue tracker (Trac) into Github issues.
 These issues can be identified by having an author of `nvaccessauto`.

 ### Missing attachments
 Some of the migrated issues have comments that indicate an attachment should be available, but it is not.
 All of these Trac attachments are accessible on the [NV Access website](https://www.nvaccess.org/files/nvdaTracAttachments/), you can search for issue numbers in the folder, or append the GitHub issue number to the URL.
 As an example, for issue [#2396](https://github.com/nvaccess/nvda/issues/2396), get the attachments from <https://www.nvaccess.org/files/nvdaTracAttachments/2396>